bromagosa/Snap4Arduino/README.md

         --chromium          Pulls all NodeJS modules needed for the web extension.
         --cli               Pulls all NodeJS modules needed for command-line version.
         --all               Does all of the above.
+        --inno              Attempts to install Inno Setup under Wine, required to build an installer for the Microsoft Windows versions.

 Once your local setup is ready, you can use the ``build`` script as follows: